microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 So let's port the model to the Mock Eye Module and make sure it works there before we port it all the way over to the device.

+> **_NOTE:_** The Mock Eye Module runs on your CPU (or if you are running Linux, you can use a Neural Compute Stick 2 as well).
+              Just because a neural network works on your 128 GB RAM, Intel i7, doesn't mean that it is going to work satisfactorily on the Myriad X VPU and ARM chip.
+Keep this in mind when porting!

 If you look at the mock-eye-module directory, you can see it contains a C++ application that can be compiled and run using Docker.
 Let's build it and run it before making any changes to it, just to make sure it works.